Newsletter Sign Up

 We have considerable free parking available on site situated in three car-parks.
 During busy periods we have an over-flow system in operation.

-Picnics are welcome in areas beyond our castle complex (marked on our park map) but we would ask you to ensure that numbered tables, which includes all indoor areas, are free for those who wish to purchase food at the park.
+Picnics are welcome in any outside area, all indoor areas are for the sole use of those who purchase food at the park.
+Please consider the weather forecast if bringing a picnic as we do not have inside facilities for picnics.
 We do not currently have an undercover area for picnics.
 During summer periods the numerous tables fill quickly but we also have large grassed areas.

 We have a great response to our shop at the park.
 You can find kids clothing, flip-flops, beach hats and small toy items as you would expect at a tourist attraction.
-You will also find quality costume jewellery, cards, trinkets and small home items.
+You will also find quality homeware, cosy wraps, winter hats and more!

 As the park is operated on a "parental responsibility" basis and due to the number and type of activities, we are unable to allow entry to anyone under the age of 16 who does not have a responsible adult, age 18 or over, accompanying them.